theAshbringer/theAshbringer/README.md

 - :point_up: Eager to develop stable web applications with care of the user
 - :eyeglasses: Take code quality seriously and follow style guides
-- 🌱 I'm currently learning React.js, architectural patterns and code testing with Jest and I'm not going to stop
 - :sun_with_face: Fun fact : I'm crazy about Japanese language, anime, Ghost Of Tsushima :mount_fuji:

 ## Get in touch with me